How to Prepare for Pet Euthanasia at Home

 Our staff will explain the steps and what will happen to your dog so that you won’t feel confused or anxious.

-• First, our veterinarian will arrive, greet you and your pet, and review paperwork.
+- First, our veterinarian will arrive, greet you and your pet, and review the paperwork.

-• The staff will monitor your pet as its body begins to slow.
+- The staff will monitor your pet as their body begins to slow.

 Express Your Feelings